MindCatcher

 3. How can ASELA Support Your Learning Community?

-Learning communities can use ASELA to better understand and support educator well-being by:
+Learning communities can use ASELA results to:

-• Analyzing trend data to differentiate system-level professional development offerings
+• Differentiate system-level professional development offerings

 4. Theory of Change